 It is not an offence to have Spanish bluebells on your land (they were introduced to the UK by the Victorians).

 So, the law is a little murky in one sense (probably in recognition of the fact that they can inadvertently end up in the garden - as was the case with me), but at the very least, for the sake of the native English bluebell, then if you find Spanish bluebells in your garden, please remove them as soon as possible.
+You'll need to be careful about how you dispose of them.

 Never plant them intentionally.